 Co-founder of Mullet Cycles and Miles Wide Industries, Miles Schwartz, has been in the industry since 1997 and is 37 years young.
 Mike Vidovich is his partner and mastermind that taught him everything about the mixed wheel.
-At age 57, Mike is still an A-Level dirt bike rider, certified aircraft mechanic, certified race tech suspension, and is also the inventor/designer/creator of the Foes Mixer (make sure to pop over and read our thoughts).
+At age 57, Mike is still an A-Level dirt bike rider, certified aircraft mechanic, and certified race tech suspension.
 Miles and Mike have spent the last 4 years devoting their time to designing these two mixed-wheel bikes.
 Now, they have launched their hardtail in aluminum known as, the Honeymaker.

 The Honeymaker is now available and made with space-grade Aluminum.
 Sharing the same mixed wheel dedicated geometry as its Titanium cousin, the Mullet AL Honeymaker can only run 27.5R/29F wheels under Mullet’s exclusive D.B.G.™ (Dirt Bike Geometry).